The board of the association consists of the President, the two vice presidents, the treasurer and the managing director.

 From 2009 until 2015, she worked as Managing Director and RTE Coordinator on the Franco-Spanish project Inelfe.
-Inelfe consisted pf building the underground electricity interconnection between Perpignan and Figueras, a world first, with a total budget of 700 millions of euros.
+Inelfe consisted in building underground electricity interconnection between Perpignan and Figueras, a world first, with a total budget of 700 million euros.
 This project prefigures the setting up of smart grids transportation in Europe.

-Antoine de Fleurieu, 49, has been Managing Director of Gimelec since 2008.
+Antoine de Fleurieu is Managing Director of Gimelec since 2008.

 Chairman for the CSF Eco-Industrie Energy Efficiency Work Group since 2012, and he has also managed the UTE since 2014.